-The Verdict is in and Wordpress Wins the Overall Best Open Source CMS Award!
+The Verdict is in and WordPress Wins the Overall Best Open Source CMS Award!

 November 24, 2009

-Wordpress wins the Overall Best Open Source CMS Award in the 2009 Open Source CMS Awards.
+WordPress wins the Overall Best Open Source CMS Award in the 2009 Open Source CMS Awards.
 WordPress has won this Award for the first time in the past four years, earning itself a place in the Hall of Fame category for the Award next year.

-Wordpress also came in runner-up for the Best Open Source PHP CMS Category in the 2009 Open Source CMS Award.
+WordPress also came in runner-up for the Best Open Source PHP CMS Category in the 2009 Open Source CMS Award.
 This category featured a very close contest between the top three, Drupal, WordPress, and Joomla! in which Drupal ended up as the overall choice for the judges and the public.

 Click here to view the full results if the 2009 Open Source CMS Awards.

-Why Wordpress is Good Enough
+Why WordPress is Good Enough

 August 24, 2009